Mushashi123/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a game created using JS .
+This is a simple rock-paper-scissor game created using JS and HTML only.
+No interactivity or css styles are applied.

+Input and Output is done from promt and alert box.